AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/funding-model-simulation.md

 Possible funding models include:

-- milestone-based grants
+- Milestone-based grants
-- revenue share
+- Revenue share
-- token-based allocation
+- Token-based allocation
-- contributor pool with dynamic rewards
+- Contributor pool with dynamic rewards

-The question is not only which model appears attractive at the start, but which model remains stable as contributors, incentives, and outputs change over time.
+The question is not only which model appears attractive at the start, but which model remains stable as contributors, incentives & outputs change over time.

 ---